Yuriy-Shved/Rustino/README.md

 Since  **Rustino**  runs on top of  **Ariel OS**  , under the hood both subsystems use chip-specific asynchronous drivers (Embassy HAL) (  **ESP32-C3**  or  **RP2040**  ).

-Below are the missing sections for a complete system specification.

 ---

 # PART 9.
 Peripheral data buses (Serial, SPI)